Skip to content

 Key takeaways

-• WUI parcel decides for fiber cement
+• A Chapter 7A WUI parcel decides the question — fiber cement is required

-• Wood character favors LP on non-WUI
+• Wood character favors LP SmartSide on non-fire-zoned lots

-• Modern architecture favors fiber cement
+• Modern and modern-farmhouse architecture favors fiber cement

 FAQ